-A new ICS Mentoring Program is training people with spinal cord injuries (SCI) and Multiple Sclerosis (MS) to mentor other people living with these conditions.
+The ICS Mentoring Program trains people with spinal cord injuries (SCI) and Multiple Sclerosis (MS) to mentor other people living with these conditions.

 “I want to give people access to resources in the community that I didn’t have,” said Hilda, an ICS member who attended ICS’s first peer mentorship training program this month.

 The goal of the program, made possible by a generous grant from the United Spinal Association New York City Chapter, is for mentors to form supportive relationships with “mentees” who have a similar diagnosis.
 Mentors are trained to help their mentees adjust to the changes and challenges their conditions entail, work through barriers to independence and well-being, and take an active role in their own care and their community.

 Focusing on strengths

 The peer mentoring program is built upon the fundamental belief that all people have strengths.
 A strength-based approach does not ignore challenges or problems.
 Rather, by focusing on skills, strengths and resources attention shifts from loss and what cannot be done to exploration and implementation of what can be achieved.